12 Ecommerce Marketing Strategies for Retailers

 To build a strong email list of quality subscribers, add opt-in forms on checkout pages, in post-purchase communications, and on popular pages of your website.
 You can also create an interactive quiz as a lead magnet to prompt people to submit their email addresses.

-Create & Improve Email Campaigns
+2. Create & Send Email Campaigns

-Now that you have built an email list, you need to send regular and valuable emails for the channel to be an effective ecommerce marketing strategy.
 There’s a level of trust that comes with customers handing over their email addresses to you.
 To maintain that trust and build a strong relationship with your customers, offer value in your emails.
+Since “value” is subjective, it’s essential to understand what your customers care about and create email content to meet those interests.

 - A welcome email (or series) once a customer makes a purchase